Aspen Rising Presidents Fellowship

 - Join a network of forward-thinking peers committed to supporting and challenging one another in the pursuit of collegewide reforms.

-- Apply what they learn through a comprehensive capstone experience, in which fellows practice analytic processes, practical application of Aspen's frameworks, strategy development, and data-informed communication from the seat of the president.
+- Apply what they learn through a comprehensive presidential strategy lab experience, in which fellows practice analytic processes, practical application of Aspen's frameworks, strategy development, and data-informed communication from the seat of the president.

 - Analyze data and apply conclusions to the development of scaled, prioritized strategies to meet student success challenges at their home colleges.

-Funding is made possible by the Andrew W. Mellon Foundation, the Burton Family Foundation, the Charles and Lynn Schusterman Family Philanthropies, and the College Futures Foundation.
+Funding is made possible by the Burton Family Foundation, the Charles and Lynn Schusterman Family Philanthropies, the College Futures Foundation, and the Mellon Foundation.

 Applications Closed